Dr. Cindy Vance

 All full-time faculty have or are pursuing a doctoral degree.
 Additionally, all faculty are Certified Public Accountants and have worked outside academia prior to joining the faculty, which enhances the students’ classroom experience.

 A career in accounting provides attractive starting salaries and careers that are challenging and exciting.
 The American Institute of Public Accountants (AICPA) provides a plethora of accounting career guidance and the ThisWayToCPA website provides resources to guide students on the journey to becoming a CPA.
-The demand for accounting graduates has grown significantly in recent years according to the 2019-trends-report.
+The AICPA is promoting University students majoring in accounting according to the 2021-trends-report.
 As stated by the Bureau of Labor Statistics, “Employment of accountants and auditors is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations”.